MicrosoftDocs/win32/desktop-src/gdi/obtaining-a-private-display-device-context.md

 ---
-Description: 'An application performing numerous drawing operations in the client area of its window must use a private display DC.' ms.assetid: '9c4ed127-a88f-4946-9d7c-f77899152c31'
+Description: An application performing numerous drawing operations in the client area of its window must use a private display DC. ms.assetid: 9c4ed127-a88f-4946-9d7c-f77899152c31
-title: Obtaining a Private Display Device Context
+title: Obtaining a Private Display Device Context ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Obtaining a Private Display Device Context

 An application performing numerous drawing operations in the client area of its window must use a private display DC.
 To create this type of DC, the application must specify the **CS\_OWNDC** constant for the style member of the [**WNDCLASS**](_win32_wndclass_str_cpp) structure when registering the window class.
-After registering the window class, the application obtains a handle identifying a private display DC by calling the [**GetDC**](getdc.md) function.
+After registering the window class, the application obtains a handle identifying a private display DC by calling the [**GetDC**](/windows/win32/Winuser/nf-winuser-getdc?branch=master) function.

 The following example shows how to create a private display DC.